Cladonia rangiferina: Resynthesis

 Resynthesis experiments have been conducted to study the early stages of lichen formation in Cladonia rangiferina.
 These experiments involve isolating and culturing the fungal and algal partners separately, then reuniting them under laboratory conditions to observe the process of lichenization.
 Through these studies, researchers have identified several key stages in the early development of the lichen thallus.

 The first stage, known as the pre-contact stage, occurs around one day post co-inoculation.
 During this stage, no apparent fungal or algal growth is observed, and hyphal tips are not growing towards algal cells.
 By the eighth day post co-inoculation, the contact stage is reached.
 This stage is characterised by rich branching of fungal hyphae with short internodes.
 Hyphal tips grow towards algal cells, and some form swollen tips called appressoria upon contact.
 Hyphae can be observed growing around single algal cells or clusters, and mucilage is frequently present.
 The growth together stage is typically observed around 21 days post co-inoculation.
 At this point, coordinated growth between the fungus and alga becomes evident.
 Algal cells are integrated within a hyphal matrix, with hyphae emerging through algal colonies and forming networks within and between them.

 Quantitative measurements during these stages reveal several patterns.
 In compatible interactions, researchers observe significantly shorter hyphal internode lengths and more lateral branches compared to incompatible ones.
 The frequency of appressoria formation increases over time in compatible interactions.
 There is no significant reduction in algal cell diameter in compatible interactions, unlike in some incompatible pairings.
 These experiments highlight the specificity of the Cladonia rangiferina – Asterochloris glomerata/irregularis symbiosis.
 When paired with incompatible algae such as Coccomyxa peltigerae or Chloroidium ellipsoideum, C. rangiferina shows reduced growth and fewer symbiosis-specific morphological changes.

 The resynthesis process in C. rangiferina appears to be slower compared to some other lichen species.
-Researchers have not observed a well-organised prethallus stage even after three months of co-cultivation.
+A well-organised prethallus stage has not been observed even after three months of co-cultivation.
 This may be due to specific environmental requirements or growth conditions needed for complete thallus formation in this species.
 These studies provide insights into the recognition mechanisms and early developmental processes involved in lichen formation.
 The observations support the concept of controlled parasitism in lichen symbiosis, where the fungal partner exhibits parasitic behavior, but in a controlled manner that allows for mutual benefit in the long term.